BigDataRepublic/dagster-x-duckdb-hackathon/README.md

 * `hackathon-task1` – ready for the implementation of Task 1.
 * `hackathon-task2` – ready for the implementation of Task 2.
 * `hackathon-task3` – ready for the implementation of Task 3.
+* `hackathon-task4` – ready for the implementation of Task 4.
 * `hackathon-final` – our full solution, with a suggestion left open-ended for expansion.